Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/8-Cumulus_Deep_Dive/Cumulus_Deep_Dive_Slides.md

 #### Candidate Receipt

-- The PoV is too big to be included on-chain when a parablock is backed, so validators instead produce a constant size **Candidate Block Recepeit** to represent the freshly validated block
+- The PoV is too big to be included on-chain when a parablock is backed, so validators instead produce a constant size **Candidate Block Receipt** to represent the freshly validated block

 Notes: